Angels Support AIDS Assistance Program

 Historically, this event raises funds and unveils the talent for the annual Evening Under the Stars Gala in May.
 Mark Anton, CEO/executive director of AAP-Food Samaritans, announced Gladys Knight will be the headline entertainment for the 25th annual Evening Under the Stars gala, on May 5, 2018 at the O’Donnell Golf Club in Palm Springs.
 Knight is a seven-time Grammy Award winner.
 Her Billboard No. 1 R&B singles include “Midnight Train to Georgia”, “That’s What Friends are For”, “You’re the Best Thing that Ever Happened to Me”, “I Heard it Through the Grapevine” and “If I Were Your Woman”.

-A small group of concerned citizens led by Gloria Greene and Jeanette Rockefeller started AAP 25 years ago, and it remains a grass roots community based organization.
+A small group of concerned citizens led by Gloria Greene and Jeannette Rockefeller started AAP 26 years ago, and it remains a grass roots community based organization.
 AAP raises 100 percent of its operational budget through private donations, community and local business support, special events such as Evening Under the Stars, and foundation grants.

 AAP – Food Samaritans